Silence and Noise: Self-censorship and Opinion Expression on Social Media: Results

 These reflections suggest that enhancing the visibility, transparency, and responsiveness of built-in or external fact-checking mechanisms could empower users to participate more actively and reduce hesitation driven by fear of spreading misinformation or being challenged unfairly.

-\textbf{Providing incentives to healthy interactions.} Efforts designing moderation systems often focus on demoting extremism \cite{ganesh2020countering,clifford2021moderating,lakomy2023online}, but less attention is given to incentivizing users who engage in reasonable and productive conversations.
+\textbf{Providing incentives for healthy interactions.} Efforts to design moderation systems often focus on demoting extremism \cite{ganesh2020countering,clifford2021moderating,lakomy2023online}, but less attention is given to incentivizing users who engage in reasonable and productive conversations.
 Participants highlighted the importance of addressing the conformity effect by implementing targeted incentives.

 \begin{quote} \textit{I think they could offer more incentives, and they should have more specified rules and take serious actions against people who do these type of things instead of promoting discussion boards where people are attacking others and making it go viral...
 I think that would do good for social media and make people more comfortable.} --P08 \end{quote}